snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/data_activation/_index.md

     style id4 fill:#f5f5f5,stroke:#333,stroke-width:1px
 {{</mermaid >}}

-In this chapter you will learn how to set-up Hightouch to enable your teams to easily build new audiences based on Snowplow's rich behavioural data and sync to their needed destinations.
+In this chapter you will learn how to set-up Hightouch to enable your teams to easily build new audiences based on Snowplow's rich behavioral data and sync to their needed destinations.